algao1/blurb/content/posts/kv_store.md

 }
 ```

-> Note: Error handling is omitted for brevity, unless necessary.
+> Note: Error handling is omitted for brevity.
 Please see source for the complete implementation.

 Similarly, we do this with our values, and we end up with the following format for our key-value entries.